 by Philip Ridley

 The next in Melbourne Civic Theatre's series of new play readings will be RADIANT VERMIN by Philip Ridley, a science fiction/horror fable/dark comedy.
-Reading the play will be Brenda Sheets and Lily Porter, with casting of the remaining role pending.
+Reading the play will be Brenda Sheets, Lily Porter and Anthony DeTrano.

 Tickets are $10 and go on sale Tuesday May 28 @ 11am.